Battle of Dombås: Aftermath

 Thirteen paratroopers had been taken prisoner near Lillehammer on 14 April after their Ju 52 had been shot down en route to the target.
 Three of the Germans on board were wounded and were sent to Lillehammer Hospital.
-The unwounded prisoners were eventually transferred to Lom prisoner of war camp in Lom in Oppland.
+The unwounded prisoners were eventually transferred to Lom prisoner of war camp in Lom Municipality in Oppland.
 The pilot of the downed Ju 52 had committed suicide when Norwegian troops approached.

 In the aftermath of the German attack on Dombås, efforts were made by Norwegian military authorities to prevent further Fallschirmjäger landings by organizing volunteers into anti-paratroop ski patrols.
 By 23 April 415 volunteers from 13 local rifle clubs were carrying out regular patrols of the mountains of Østerdalen.
 Of the volunteers, 100 had military uniforms, the rest only armbands.
 Second-line regular troops were also employed to guard against new German paratroop attacks.
 The weapons captured from the Germans at Dombås were not distributed to Norwegian troops, but rather stored at the village of Tretten, where they were recaptured by the Germans on 23 April.

 Most of the freed paratroopers soon after volunteered to jump into the isolated Narvik front in North Norway to help the hard pressed Gebirgsjägers of the German 3rd Mountain Division fighting under the command of Generalleutnant Eduard Dietl from 16 May.
 Many of the survivors from Dombås died fighting under the leadership of Leutnant Mössinger at Narvik.

 Herbert Schmidt—the leader of the Fallschirmjäger force at Dombås—received the Knight's Cross of the Iron Cross on 24 May 1940, for his efforts during the battle.
 He later recovered from the wounds he had suffered, and in 1941 wrote a book detailing his experiences during the battle called Die Fallschirmjäger von Dombaas.
 Schmidt was killed by the French Resistance in 1944.